jayeshgangadharan/pingdom-java-api/README.md

 * Find all checks
 * Find Details of a check
 * Add users to a check to notify
+* Bulk add - users to all checks. see #addUserToAllChecks in AlertServiceImplTest

 ## How to use the wrapper ?